 Maintenance Tips for Concrete Floors

-by Sally Smith on Jan 11, 2014
+by Guest on Jan 11, 2014

 Concrete is growing in popularity as an interior flooring choice.
 Polished concrete is as smooth as tile, and it can feature any combination of customized colors and patterns.
 It’s more durable than carpet, and it’s stronger than ceramic tile.
 However, it does require special care when it comes to cleaning and maintenance.
 Here are some tips to help you keep your beautiful new concrete floor looking amazing.

 The finish on concrete floors can wear down if they aren’t protected.
 It doesn’t take a great deal of effort to protect and preserve the finish, but you will need to invest in the right materials as quickly as possible.
 Before you start using the floors regularly, make sure that you have the following items:• Walk-off mats – These mats catch dirt and debris to prevent it from scratching the finish.
 They should be cleaned regularly to keep everything looking sharp.
 Mats with rubber backings are an excellent choice.
 The rubber won’t cause any discoloration, and it will also prevent the mat from slipping.• Dust Mop or Auto-Scrubber – the floor should be swept every day to remove dirt and avoid scratches.
 Dry mopping is generally acceptable to keep the floors looking great from one day to the next.• Concrete Cleaner – At some point, there will be a spill on the new floor.
 In commercial settings, it won’t take long before mud is tracked onto the floor or a drink is dropped.